 That year, Harvard and Cambridge witnessed the execution of two slaves.
-In September slaves Mark and Phillis were convicted of poisoning their owner John Codman of nearby Charleston, Massachusetts.
+In September slaves Mark and Phillis were convicted of poisoning their owner John Codman of nearby Charlestown, Massachusetts.
 They were then carried through the streets of Cambridge, past the college, and executed half a mile from Cambridge Common on "Gallow's Lot" in what is now the Avon Hill neighborhood.
 A professor at Harvard described the scene as "[a] terrible spectacle in Cambridge.
 2 negros belonging to Capt.
-Codman of Charleston executed for petit treason, for murder their sd master by poison."41 Mark was hanged and Phillis burned to death.
-After the executions, Mark's body was displayed in Charleston to send a threatening message to the town's slaves.
+Codman of Charlestown executed for petit treason, for murder their sd master by poison."41 Mark was hanged and Phillis burned to death.
+After the executions, Mark's body was displayed in Charlestown to send a threatening message to the town's slaves.
 Harvard's connection to the executions of Mark and Phillis went well beyond the smoke from the stake wafting over the Yard.
 Three of the four justices who oversaw the case, as well as the prosecuting attorney, were Harvard graduates.42 Today, Harvard trains national leaders.
 In the colonial era.
 Harvard fulfilled much the same role within the Massachusetts Bay Colony.
 In the 1600s it trained the Puritan ministers who served as spiritual and moral authorities in the early colony.
 In the 1700s, Harvard graduates increasingly used their accreditation to pursue law.
-43 The three justices and prosecuting attorney in the trial of Mark and Phillis exemplified this type.
+The three justices and prosecuting attorney in the trial of Mark and Phillis exemplified this type.
 Harvard was their stepping-stone into the leadership class of the colony.
 As members of Massachusetts Superior Court, justices Stephen Sewall, Benjamin Lynde Jr., Chambers Russell, and Attorney General Edmund Trowbridge had reached the highest echelons of colonial government.
-They brought down the fullest force of
+They brought down the fullest force of this power on Mark and Phillis, using extreme public violence to discourage threats to the social order.
+Interestingly, Mark and Phillis were not tried for murder.
+They were accused of the more severe crime of "petit treason," the murder of a superior by a subordinate.
+The justices chose to closely follow the letter of the law during sentencing.
+Men convicted of petty treason were gained traction during the Revolutionary era as they merged with notions of universal rights and the social upheavals of removing colonial rule.
+Even still, the new Massachusetts Constitution of 1780 did not explicitly outlaw slavery.
+Ending slavery in Massachusetts took the efforts of slaves and the assent of juries and justices.
+The definitive judicial interpretation of the new

 "A newspaper report of the trial and punishment of slaves Mark and Phillis in Cambridge, Massachusetts."
-FROM THE BOSTON EVENING POST
+FROM THE BOSTON EVENING POST to be hanged and women burned, the exact fates Mark and Phillis faced on Gallows Lot.